100+ Descriptive Words for Resume & How to Use Them

 ‘Responsible for' revisited in a resume

 Responsible for is probably the most overused resume word.
 Recruiters see it on literally every resume, so they tend just to skip it altogether.
 But, despite being a cliché, this phrase sabotages your resume since it makes your contributions look blurred.
-When you write something like ‘Responsible for 25 employees in a finance department’ or ‘Responsible for marketing materials and newsletters’, you don’t make it clear for the employer what you actually did.
+When you write something like ‘Responsible for 25 employees in a finance department' or ‘Responsible for marketing materials and newsletters', you don't make it clear to the employer what you did.

 Rewrite your resume focusing on what your work entailed, not the fact of responsibility, and skip this phrase whenever possible.
 For the two above examples, you might say ‘Directed 25 employees in daily business functions to ensure project completion within budget' or ‘Wrote and distributed company newsletter across all online marketing channels'.